mlswg/mls-protocol/draft-ietf-mls-protocol.md

 While MLS might deliver the same payload less frequently across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
 If Alice asks Bob:
-"When are we going to the movie ?" the answer "Wednesday" might be leaked to an adversary by the ciphertext length.
-An attacker expecting Alice to answer Bob with a day of the week might find out the plaintext by correlation between the question and the length.
+"When are we going to the movie?" the answer "Wednesday" might be leaked to an adversary by looking at the ciphertext length.
+An attacker expecting Alice to answer Bob with a day of the week might find out the plaintext by correlating the question and the length.

-Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded with zero-valued bytes before AEAD encryption.
+Similarly to TLS 1.3, if padding is used, MLS messages MUST be padded with zero-valued bytes before AEAD encryption.
 Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.